 Pastie (PASS-tee) are basically individual pies filled with meats and vegetables that are cooked together.
 Traditionally they should weigh about two pounds or more.
 The earliest known reference to the pastie contribute it to the Cornish.
-Irish people that migrated to northern England took the art of pastie making with them.
+Irish immigrants to northern England took the art of pastie making with them.
 Soon every miner in northern England took pasties down into the mine for his lunch.

 As immigrants flooded into America seeking work, many Welsh, English, and Irish found themselves working in the mines of Pennsylvania’s Coal Region.
 These immigrants brought their traditions and cuisine with them and many of these men and boys carried pasties with them into the mines in their lunch pails.